-Here is a copy of the lastest meeting minutes.
-It doesn't have some of the features that were in the original review that was emailed to members but this is basically what we did at that moment in time.
+Here is a copy of some of our meeting minutes.
+(Sorry not all of them and maybe not even very up-to-date).
+Most ve some of the features that were in the original review that was emailed to members but this is basically what we did at that moment in time.

 The picture on the left shows our Murder Mystery Cast Members.